msnak14909/reviz/README.md

 $ make
 ```

-and you will see two executable under directory: reviz reviz_dot
+and you will see two executable be generated under program root directory: reviz reviz_dot

 Example
 ========